La Fortuna is Costa Rica’s adventure-lovers paradise. The town may be little in size, but definitely don’t underestimate how much it has to offer.

-The trail brings you through thick forest close to the volcano, offering you spectacular views.
-The real highlight of the trail are the old lava flows that run down the volcano’s flank.
+The trail brings you through a thick forest close to the volcano, offering you spectacular views.
+The real highlight of the trail is the old lava flows that run down the volcano’s flank.

 Cerro Chato Volcano

-This hike is many people’s favourite hike in the whole of Costa Rica, but be prepared as it won’t be easy.
-The trail takes you to the top of Cerro Chato Volcano and it’s stunning green crater lake.
+This hike is many people’s favourite hike in the whole of Costa Rica, but be prepared because won’t be easy.
+The trail takes you to the top of Cerro Chato Volcano and its stunning green crater lake.

 Now there is a slight problem.
 The trail has actually been closed and you’re not allowed to climb to the top.
 There are still ways to do it, so if you’re keen on doing it, ask your hotel or hostel owner if they can give you the information.